* Apple extends losses to a third day

-NEW YORK, Jan 15 (Reuters) - U.S. stocks were nearly flat on Tuesday as tech heavyweight Apple dragged on the market as it extended losses into a third day, while economic data helped retailers advance.
+NEW YORK, Jan 15 (Reuters) - The Dow and S&P 500 edged higher on Tuesday after stronger-than-expected retail data, though tech heavyweight Apple dragged on the market for a third day.

 Apple was the biggest weight on both the S&P 500 and Nasdaq 100 after reports on Monday of cuts to orders for iPhone parts.
-Shares were down 3 percent at $486.50 after hitting a session low of $483.84, its lowest level since February.
+Shares declined 3.2 percent to $485.92 and closed below $500 for the first time since February.

-Retailer stocks advanced and helped to minimize the market’s decline after a government report that retail sales rose more than expected in December was seen as a favorable sign for fourth-quarter growth.
-However, a separate report showed manufacturing activity in New York state contracted for the sixth month in a row in January.
+Retail stocks advanced after a government report showing retail sales rose more than expected in December was seen as a favorable sign for fourth-quarter growth.
+A separate report showed manufacturing activity in New York state contracted for the sixth month in a row in January.

 An expected lackluster earnings season, too, kept investors from taking aggressive bets.
 Analyst estimates for the quarter have fallen sharply since October.
 S&P 500 earnings growth is now seen up just 1.8 percent from a year ago, Thomson Reuters data showed.

-Homebuilder Lennar reported a sharp rise in quarterly profit, but the stock fell 1.7 percent to $40.33 on worries that growth in orders was slowing.
-The PHLX housing sector index declined 0.3 percent.
+Homebuilder Lennar reported a sharp rise in quarterly profit, but the stock declined 0.8 percent to $40.68 on worries that growth in orders was slowing.

 Dell Inc shares added to Monday’s gains, ending up 7.2 percent to $13.17 after sources said talks to take the computer maker private are in an advanced stage.

 On the down side, shares of Facebook dropped 2.7 percent to $30.10.
 The company unveiled a “graph search” feature that CEO Mark Zuckerberg said would help its billion-plus users sort through content within the social network and its content feeds.